taco-org/tacolens/README.md

    npm run start
    ```

-4. A new Excel workbook should open automatically and you should be able to use the add-in.

-5. You can click the *TACO Add-in* icon to hide the add-in and open your own workbook to use thisadd-in.
+4. A new Excel workbook should open automatically along with the add-in.
+You can also use this add-in for your own Excel workbook by opening one Excel file.
+To hide or open this add-in, you can click the **TACO Add-in** icon.

    ![demo](./img/demo-screenshot.png)